Bear sightings and reports as of 24/Nov/2011

 California Black Bears -- which includes bears that are actually brown.

-has been human encroachment into bear habitats, bears are being seen in
+and since there has been human encroachment into bear habitats, bears are

-numbers that are higher than usual.
-During Summer months when it is
+being seen in numbers that are higher than usual.
+During Summer months when

-extremely hot in the mountains, bears have been known to travel down the
+it is extremely hot in the mountains, bears have been known to travel down

 Any of various usually omnivorous mammals of the family Ursidae that